How To Invest Like Jesse Livermore: 20th-Century Stock Trader

 The Early Life of Jesse Livermore

 Livermore’s journey into stock trading began early.
 Born in 1877 in Shrewsbury, Massachusetts, he ran away from home as a teenager, ending up in Boston.
 His career started at a young age in a brokerage office, where he worked as a quotation board boy, recording stock prices on the office board.
-Observing these fluctuations sparked his interest in the markets and gave him firsthand insight into how stocks behaved.
+Honestly, I love that his foundation wasn’t built on academic economic theories, but on the literal, manual recording of price data.
+Observing these raw fluctuations day after day sparked his interest in the markets and gave him firsthand insight into how stocks behaved when buying or selling pressure shifted.

-Livermore’s natural curiosity and sharp mind led him to start placing his own bets on stock movements.
-At just 15, he began using his knowledge of stock patterns to speculate, making significant profits.
+Livermore’s natural curiosity and sharp mind led him to start placing his own bets on stock movements inside the regional “bucket shops” of the era.
+At just 15, he began using his knowledge of repeatable stock patterns to speculate, making significant profits by exploiting short-term momentum.
 By the time he moved to New York City, he had already earned a reputation as a talented, albeit unconventional, trader.
-His keen ability to read market patterns and his relentless pursuit of knowledge set the stage for his larger-than-life presence on Wall Street.
+His keen ability to read market patterns and his relentless pursuit of underlying behavioral data set the stage for his larger-than-life presence on Wall Street.

 Key Contributions to Wall Street by Jesse Livermore showcasing his market timing, psychological insight, and influence on investor behavior especially during the 1907 Panic and 1929 market crash